jiangwensi/calculator/README.md

-This is a calculator app developed using React.
+This is a calculator app developed using React.<br/>
-This app is deployed in vercel and accessible from here https://calculator-rgufprrww.vercel.app
+This app is deployed in vercel and accessible here https://calculator-rgufprrww.vercel.app